Vikings wearing braids and other hair facts about the Viking grooming culture.

 But, most anthropological records show us that they just wore their hair however they wanted.

-So, what this article wants to reflect is how distorted stereotypes really are, and how they can change the way in which we think about a whole culture.
-We don’t really know what Vikings looked like, but we do now it isn’t like they are portrayed in the media.
+So, what this article wants to reflect is how distorted stereotypes are, and how they can change how we think about a whole culture.
+We don’t know what Vikings looked like, but we do know it isn’t like they are portrayed in the media.
 Also, Vikings didn’t wear horned helmets, keep that in mind too.